Generalisations of multiple zeta values to rooted forests: Computations of CZVs

-The result then follows from the definition of the flattening map, the action of $\zeta$ on the obtained convergent words, and Theorem \ref{thm:main_result}. \end{proof} \begin{rk} The two computations above are a good illustration of an important point concerning the number-theoretic content of TZVs.
+\end{proof} \begin{rk} The two computations above are a good illustration of an important point concerning the number-theoretic content of TZVs.
 It depends only of the weight of $||\vec s||:=s_1+\cdots+s_n$.
-Providing the standard conjectures on MZVs hold, $\zeta^t(C,\vec s)$ is always a rational sums of MZVs of weight exactly $||\vec s||$.
-This is not the case for general CZVs, where some cancellations might happens.
-I am very thenkful to E. Panzer who pointed out this fact to me and gave me an example. \end{rk} The two previous computations were special cases of Mordell-Tornheim zetas.
+Providing the standard conjectures on MZVs hold, $\zeta^t(\overline\Psi(C,\vec s))$ is always a linear combination of MZVs of weight exactly $||\vec s||$ with rational coefficients, for any decorated cone $(C,\vec s)\in\mathcal{CT}_{N^*}$ such that $\overline\Psi(C,\vec s)$ is a convergent forest.
+This is not the case for general CZVs, where some cancellations might happens and some terms in the expression of the CZV might be of lower weight than expected (or, of course, not be rational combination of MZVs).
+I am very thankful to E. Panzer who pointed out this fact to me and gave me an example. \end{rk} The two previous computations were special cases of Mordell-Tornheim zetas.
 However, the approach exposed above allows to compute many more conical sums.
 We present two more computations without every intermediate steps. \begin{ex} We have

 One easily checks that $C$ satisfies the hypothesis of Proposition \ref{prop:cone_to_tree}.
 Applying the algorithm above, one readily finds

 \end{ex} \begin{rk} Examples \ref{ex:simple_cone} and \ref{ex:less_simple} were kindly checked by E. Panzer using his HyperInt package.
 This package uses an integral representation of CZVs that differs from the one of Theorem \ref{thm:integral_sum}. \end{rk}